Seattle plans to add special response for 911 calls that don’t need armed police

 The new response could look something like the city’s Health One program, which sends teams of firefighters and social workers to nonemergency medical calls, the mayor said.
 During a news conference held at Seattle’s emergency operations center near Pioneer Square, she said it might be called “Triage One.”

 It will likely be staffed by civilian city employees, possibly partnered with particular officers, Durkan said.
+The responders will know de-escalation techniques and how to guide people to social services, she said.

 Durkan intends to include funding for the new option in her 2022 budget proposal, which is due in September, she said, not yet putting a price tag on the idea.